Sanja Matsuri (Anual festival of the Asakusa Jinja Shrine)

 Asakusa Jinja Shrine worships Two fishermen brothers (Hamanari, Takenari, HINOKUMA) and wealthy landlord Hajinomatsuchi, who were involved in the creation of Sensoji Temple.

-Sanja Matsuri is known as the foremost rough festival in Tokyo, and 1.5 million visitors gather in the three days of the festival period and the town is filled with enthusiasm.
+The annual festival is called the Sanja Matsuri.
+The Sanja Matsuri is known as the foremost rough festival in Tokyo, and 1.5 million visitors gather in the three days of the festival period.
+It will be held from October 16 to 18, 2020.

 ▲Parades of dance and accompaniment

 On October 17, Carrying of portable shrines will be held.
 About 100 town’s portable shrines will parade from Asakusa Jinja Shrine to each town.

 And on October 18, Carrying of portable shrines of the main shrine will be held, and the festival reach the climax.

 The bearers compete for the sticks of the portable shrines, and you can see the sight suitable for the name of “rough festival” exactly.

 ▲Carrying of portable shrines of the main shrine

 |Event Name||Sanja Matsuri (Anual festival of the Asakusa Jinja Shrine)|